Instagram Follow Limit 2020 (Updated)

 First of all, DO NOT fill this help form provided by Instagram.

-Fill this one instead, and tell them your account has been hacked.
+Fill this one (Link broken, see this post about recovering banned Instagram account) instead, and tell them your account has been hacked.

 Follow the instructions as illustrated on the image below and allow for a few days for your account to (hopefully) be restored.